Once upon a time in Western Europe, six countries decided to form an organisation called the European Coal and Steel Community or the ECSC.

 In 2007, the European Parliament reached its highest number of 785 MEPs when Romania and Bulgaria joined the European Communities, which was already called the European Union by then.

 The Treaty of Lisbon, which came into force in December 2009, set a maximum number of 751 MEPs.
-No EU country can have more than 96 seats or less than 6 seats.
+No EU country can have more than 96 seats or less than 6 seats, according to the treaty.

-The European Parliament is expected to shrink in size if and when Brexit finally happens.
-The departure of 73 MEPs from the United Kingdom is foreseen to reduce the number of parliamentary seats from 751 to 705.
+The European Parliament shrank in size when Brexit happened.
+The departure of 73 MEPs from the United Kingdom reduced the number of parliamentary seats from 751 to 705.

-7. The 3 oldest political groups in the European Parliament: EPP, S&D, ALDE
+7. The 3 oldest political groups in the European Parliament are the EPP, S&D, ALDE

 The transnational political groups forming the Christian democrats, the socialists, and the liberals in the EU have been around since the early beginnings of the European Parliament.

 MEPs hold their monthly plenary sessions in Strasbourg.
-Additional plenary sessions and meetings of parliamentary committees and political groups are held in Brussels.
+Additional plenary sessions and meetings of parliamentary committees and political groups take place in Brussels.
 The European Parliament’s Secretariat is located in Luxembourg.

 9. The European Parliament is the official watchdog of the European Commission